tiagolb/CSF-old/README.rst

 WhatsApp:
 Cannot recover any structure of WhatsApp, Chrome/Firefox

+Roundcube:
+We are able to recover email headers in a structured way - Chrome

 This project has been set up using PyScaffold 2.4.2.
 For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.